lse-me314/assignment06/README.md

-# Lab 7: Resampling Methods and Model Selection
+# Lab 6: Nonlinear models and tree-based methods

 You should clone this repository to get started with this lab.
-The URL to clone is [https://github.com/lse-me314/assignment07](https://github.com/lse-me314/assignment07).  **You can find detailed instructions on how to do this [here](https://lse-me314.github.io/instructions).**
+The URL to clone is [https://github.com/lse-me314/assignment06](https://github.com/lse-me314/assignment06).  **You can find detailed instructions on how to do this [here](https://lse-me314.github.io/instructions).**

 ### Resources